signal-ai/terraform-aws-cloudwatch-prometheus/README.md

 | <a name="input_subnet_ids"></a> [subnet\_ids](#input\_subnet\_ids) | The subnet ids the create the lambda in (these should have network access to the prometheus remote write endpoints) | `list(string)` | n/a | yes |
 | <a name="input_vpc_id"></a> [vpc\_id](#input\_vpc\_id) | The VPC to create the lambda in (this should have network access to the prometheusremote write endpoints) | `string` | n/a | yes |
 <!-- END_TF_DOCS -->

+## Thank you
+[AWS Recipe](https://aws-observability.github.io/aws-o11y-recipes/recipes/lambda-cw-metrics-go-amp/) - This draws heavily on this (using a modified version of the go code in their [lambda](https://github.com/aws-observability/aws-o11y-recipes/tree/main/sandbox/CWMetricStreamExporter/lambda))